CostaBru/BBSort/README.md

 Perform above checks and steps for each bucket.
 Profit.

 The algorithm is easy and sweet.
-It can be ported to low lever languages in minutes.
+It can be ported to low level languages in minutes.

 # Performance